Sending email...

 The Augustbordpass passes without any notable acclaim as the col seems to be somewhat hidden away, the views are reserved for later in the day with the narrow traverse above Jungen which reveals the delights of the Matterhorn valley!

-DAY 6 ST NIKLAUS TO TASCH:
+DAY 6 ST NIKLAUS TO ZERMATT

 Daily stats: